tfraczak/dungeon_crawler/README.md

 🟢 Animated sprite movement.
 🟢 Move from one randomized room node to another.
 🟢 Interact with entities (ex. items such as coins, potions... etc.).
-🟢 Interactive enemies with their own pathfinding logic.
+🟢 Interactive enemies with their own detection logic.
 🔴 BONUS - Additional items, such as health potions or stamina regeneratives.
 🔴 BONUS - Battle logic for the player to attack enemies.
 🔴 BONUS - Difficulty settings.